viking2917/cordova-plugin-jitsi-meet-sdk/README.md

 This is a fork of https://github.com/Zeno97/cordova-plugin-jitsi-meet-sdk.
 It uses Jitsi SDK version 7, rather than version 3 used by Zeno97, and corrects a few minor bugs.

+(actually it uses Jitsi 8 on Android due to a "missing icon" bug in previous versions.
+Why iOS wasn't working for me on version 8 eludes me at present.)

 # cordova-plugin-jitsi-meet-sdk
 Cordova plugin for Jitsi Meet React Native SDK.